 There are two types of surge protectors - to fully protect your electronics, using both types is a must.

 A "point-of-use" surge protector guards individual devices from lower-level internal fluctuations.

 You may have equipment plugged into a multi-socket power strip, but it's important to realize that many of these devices function simply as extension cords, providing little or no protection against power surges.

 The adage "you get what you pay for" very much applies to surge protectors, with prices ranging from $5 to more than $150.

 Here's what to look for:

 Whole-house surge protectors

 To protect against large external power surges, a whole-house protector is key.
-These devices cost around $150 to $300, and are installed on your meter or service panel by a licensed electrician.
+These devices cost around $150 to $300, and are installed on your service panel by a licensed electrician.